danielcarter/danielcarter.github.io/_courses/advanced_online_media/mc_5317_advanced_online_media.md

 ### Course Objectives

+By the end of this course, students should be able to:

-- Discuss the use of interactive elements and data in online communication.
+- discuss the use of interactive elements and data in online communication.
-- Describe basic computer programming techniques.
+- describe basic computer programming techniques.
-- Produce web elements that incorporate data and interactivity.
+- produce web elements that incorporate data and interactivity.
-- Assemble online projects that apply course skills to the student's domain of interest.
+- assemble online projects that apply course skills to the student's domain of interest.

 ### Course Organization